7.3 Children of Parents who Misuse Substances

 Where a professional is working with an adult they should consider whether the adult’s substance use is a concern and, if so, whether they have responsibility for caring for a child and/or extended contact with a child.

 Where a professional is working with a child, the possibility that her parents or carers may misuse substances should always be explored.

 The presence of substance misuse in a parent does not automatically mean a child will be exposed to serious harm but it is likely to have an impact on the extent to which a child’s needs are met.
 Careful assessment is essential to establishing the needs of children and families and ensuring that the right type and level of support is provided.

 Assessment should consider the needs of the child and the needs of the adult as a parent.

-The assessment process should consider home environment.
+The assessment process should consider the home environment.
 This may be via liaison with other services or home visits.

-The assessment process should consider domestic violence.
+The assessment process should consider domestic violence and abuse.